CrowdStrike/falconpy/README.md

 ## Overview :mag_right:
 There are currently 45 CrowdStrike Falcon API service collections containing 397 individual operations, all of which are accessible via FalconPy.

-FalconPy also supports interaction with all CrowdStrike regions (`US-1`, `US-2`, `EU-1` and `US-GOV-1`), custom connection and response timeouts, routing requests thru a list of proxies, and disabling SSL verification when required.
+FalconPy also supports interaction with all CrowdStrike regions, custom connection and response timeouts, routing requests thru a list of proxies, and disabling SSL verification when required.

 #### Supported versions of Python
 FalconPy has been tested for functionality using the following versions of Python.